frederic-krehl/blue_harvest/README.md

 1. Install the required dependencies in an virtual environment:

 - install poetry on your machine
+- cd into the directory where this code is located
-- run "poetry install" in the project directory
+- run "poetry install" in the console

 2. Handle your credentials from marvel